 Any creative way to disguise salad as pizza deserves applause.
-I began making pizzas as a way to use up bits of this and that in the refrigerator.
-Everyone gobbled it up and begged for more.
-Arugula was a tough sale at my table until it became pizza, or as my then ten year old son dubbed it, "girl pizza", named for his observation that girls eat a lot more "rabbit food" than boys.
-Nonetheless, these Girl Pizzas are served two at a time and eaten with the same gusto as a meat lover's pizza.
+Pizzas are a great way to use up bits of this and that in the refrigerator.
+Arugula is a tough sell at many family tables--that is until it becomes pizza.
+Dubbed "girl" pizza because teenage boys think teenage girls eat a lot more "rabbit food—greens" than they do.
+Nonetheless, these Girl Pizzas are served two at a time and eaten with the same gusto by all as a meat lover's pizza.

-2. Scatter flatbread with provolone strips and mozzarella circles.
+- Scatter flatbread with both cheeses.
 Drizzle lightly with olive oil.

-3. Put flatbread directly on lower rack in oven (or turn off hot grill and place pizza on grilling rack—close the lid) for 2-3 minutes or until crust feels done to touch (just a little crispy).
+- Place the flatbread directly on the lower rack in oven (or turn off hot grill and place pizza on grilling rack—close the lid) for 2 to 3 minutes or until crust is the desired crispness.

-4. While the crust is cooking, toss the arugula, cranberries, shredded Parmesan, and pistachios with a little olive oil and lemon juice.
-Grind fresh black pepper and sprinkle with Maldon sea salt flakes.
+- While the crust is cooking, toss the arugula, cranberries, shaved Parmesan, and pistachios with a bit of olive oil and lemon juice.
+Finish with a few grinds of fresh black pepper and a sprinkling of sea salt.

-5. Use long tongs to slide pizza from oven on to a pizza tray or jelly roll pan.
-Top with arugula mixture.
+- Use long tongs to slide the pizza from the oven on to a pizza tray or SERVING BOARD.
+Top with the salad mixture.